-In the case of wilful failure to notify a concentration as above, the Competition Commission (the Commission) imposes a fine of at least \leq 30,000 up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify.
+In the case of wilful failure to notify a concentration as above, the Commission imposes a fine of at least €30,000 and up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify.
 In the majority of cases, the fines for late notification do not exceed double the minimum fine amount, although there have been some exceptions.